Zev-se/Formbot-voron-2.4-build-guide/guide.md

 [Software Configuration](https://docs.vorondesign.com/build/software/configuration.html)

+It's highly recommended to install the [Kipper Backup](https://github.com/Staubgeborener/klipper-backup) add-on.
+It's optional but it will save you soner or later.
+If you want a guide or just see how it works look at [ModBots youtube clip](https://www.youtube.com/watch?v=47qV9BE2n_Y) about it.
+Do this before you start changing the settings so that you can see what you've done, this will help when asking for help with pinouts on Discord.

 Now follow the post build instructions to make sure you've done everything correct

 For tuning I've found that the Voron website is a bit sparse, Bed meshing section is okay (note that Klipper supports Adaptive bed meshing now).
 For input shaping and belt tension similarity testing I recommend [Klippain Shake&Tune](https://github.com/Frix-x/klippain-shaketune) and general tuning [Ellis print tuning guide](https://ellis3dp.com/Print-Tuning-Guide/articles/index_tuning.html).